The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: Abstract

 \section{Abstract}

-A well-defined local gauge structure for non-Abelian two-form gauge fields was introduced some years ago.
-This was achieved by introducing doublet group representations and doublet-assembled connections.
-We provide a summarized version of this formalism, in order to recall its features and applications.
-We also build up doublet-extended gauge-invariant actions for bosonic and fermionic matter, and discuss the appearance of novel topological quantities in these doublet-type gauge models.
-A partner action for higher spin fields appears in the doublet version of the fermionic matter sector.
-As an application of the formalism, a Chern-Simons and an Yang-Mills action in four dimensions may both be rigorously defined.
-We carry out this task and show that, in this doublet framework, their combination constitutes a consistent (power-counting renormalizable and unitary) non-Abelian generalization of the Cremmer-Scherk-Kalb-Ramond theory with topological mass.
+A well-defined local non-Abelian gauge connection involving a rank-$p$ gauge $B$-field was introduced a decade ago.
+This was achieved by introducing doublet groups and doublet-assembled connections that can act on a doublet of matter fields, and so, standard gauging procedures and minimal substitutions are applicable.

+We provide here a summarized version of this formalism.
+We also build up doublet-extended gauge-invariant actions for bosonic and fermionic matter fields, and discuss the appearance of novel topological quantities in these doublet-type gauge models.
+A partner action for higher-spin fields appears in the doublet version of the fermionic matter sector.
+As an application of the proposed formalism, a gauge-invariant Chern-Simons action in four dimensions is built up; a second order quadratic Yang-Mills type action can also be defined in this doublet framework, but we show that they can only be invariant under a Lie subgroup of our extended gauge symmetry.
+We finally carry out the task of studying the topological mass generation mechanism in the simplest model combining these actions into a non-Abelian generalization of the Cremmer-Scherk-Kalb-Ramond theory that we also show to be power-counting renormalizable.